-In accordance with the mission of Delaware State University and the College of Agriculture, Science & Technology, the Coordinated Program will graduate a diverse group of culturally competent leaders in dietetics who will provide quality food and nutrition services, promoting, improving, or restoring health and well-being of people in their state, nation, and/or around the globe.
+In accordance with the mission of Delaware State University and the College of Agriculture, Science & Technology, the Coordinated Program will prepare a diverse group of culturally competent leaders in dietetics to become entry-level registered dietitian nutritionists who provide quality food and nutrition services, promoting, improving, or restoring health and well-being of people in their state, nation, and/or around the globe.

 Coordinated Program in Dietetics Goals and Objectives

 Program Goal 1: